Eric Chan

 Eric Chan Kwok-ki (陳國基; born 5 April 1959) is a Hong Kong politician who is the incumbent Chief Secretary for Administration since 1 July 2022.
 He was also the secretary-general of the Committee for Safeguarding National Security (2020–2022).
 Previously, he served as Director of the Chief Executive's Office (2017–2022) and Director of Immigration (2011–2016).
 As he hosted the Hong Kong Safeguarding National Security Committee.
 He is subsequently in the OFAC specifically designated individuals or blocked persons(SDN) list pursuant to the Hong Kong Autonomy Act of 2020.

 Early life

 Chan studied in CCC Heep Woh College from 1972 to 1976.
 In 1982, he graduated from Hong Kong Shue Yan College (Now Hong Kong Shue Yan University).
 During the year of his services, he completed a Bachelor of Laws degree at Tsinghua University in 2001.

 Career

 Chan joined the Immigration Department of Hong Kong as an Assistant Immigration Officer in 1982.
 In 1989, he was promoted to Immigration Officer, then Senior Immigration Officer in 1995, and Chief Immigration Officer in 2000.
 By 2003, he was Assistant Principal Immigration Officer, and promoted to Principal Immigration Officer the following year.
-In 2007, Chan was appointed as Assistant Director of Immigration, then Deputy Director of Immigration in 2010.
-He was appointed as Director of Immigration in March 2011 succeeding Simon Peh.
+In 2007, Chan was appointed assistant director of Immigration, then deputy director of Immigration in 2010.
+He was appointed Director of Immigration in March 2011 succeeding Simon Peh.

 Chan was involved in the import restriction imposed on Japanese goods to Hong Kong in aftermath of Fukushima Daiichi nuclear disaster.